 Spam and insecure sites on the same server

 This is the first case when you should ask your hosting company for a dedicated IP.
-It’s not a choice, but, you really need that.
+It’s not a choice, but you really need that.
 Google scans every site on the web and detects if it contains malware and unsafe codes.
 Then, it sends warnings to its algorithm, and all the sites that are hosted on the same IP will be penalized.

-All the shared hosting services divide the server resources, and IP between hundreds, if not, thousands of sites.
+All the shared hosting services divide the server resources, and IP between hundreds, if not, thousands, of sites.
 That’s why they offer cheap prices.

 When it comes to security and safety, you need a dedicated IP without a doubt.
 You still have the choice to host without a shared IP if all the domains are safe.
-To find all the sites that are hosted on the same server, use this tool.

 When you need an SSL

-For the moment, SSL is a lightweight signal to give webmaster the time to switch from the HTTP.
+For the moment, SSL is a lightweight signal to give the webmaster the time to switch from the HTTP.
 But, Google will give that ranking factor more weight in the future, and it will be important as the site speed, and, even more.

-The website content still the most important ranking signal.
+The website content is still the most important ranking signal.
 Anyway, if you don’t want to switch to the SSL actually, you will need to do that in the future.

 Of course, when you need a dedicated server, the server needs its own static IP.
 You don’t need to do anything here, because your hosting provider will do all the work and add the IP address.

-When things become unclear, especially, with some IP addresses that are reported as a source of spam used by other sites in the past, then, you should ask your the company to change your IP for a new one.
+When things become unclear, especially, with some IP addresses that are reported as a source of spam used by other sites in the past, then, you should ask the company to change your IP for a new one.
 That’s the only way to keep your site and protect it from the penalty.